 After finishing the course, Wisconsin residents can receive a certificate of completion if you meet the requirements.

 The online program can be completed in partnership with an Extension educator.

 Option 1: Online Self Study only

 Open to anyone.

-For individuals who wish to view the program online only.
+For individuals who wish to view the online program without financial coaching.